Karate Classes In Kenley

-Our Karate classes in Kenley focus on a variety of people, usually one of these three: Men and women that would like to study a new self-defense skill or sport activity which keeps them healthy Individuals who are intent on learning Karate & People that want to develop the capacity to protect themselves and increase their confidence in day to day life We can work with men, women and children of all age groups regardless of their experience or physical ability.
+Our Karate classes in Kenley target a variety of people, usually one of these three: Individuals who would like to study a new self-defense skill or sport activity that keeps them healthy Those who are serious about learning Karate & People that would like to develop the capacity to protect themselves while increasing their confidence in day to day life We can work with men, women and children of all age groups irrespective of their experience or actual physical ability.

 Karate practice (Kenley ) – Our Karate Classes in Kenley

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring you a complete Karate tuition experience in Kenley .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate in history.